mousepawmedia/devdocs/source/network/phabricator.rst

   * :code:`Staff [Group]` is a master group denoting all official staff.

-* A **Department**, designated with "[Dept]", is a particular department at MousePaw Games.
+* A **Department**, designated with "[Dept]", is a particular department at MousePaw Media.
 Membership is staff-only, and controlled by management.

 * A **Team** is a group within a department.
 A team is generally characterized by a particular approach and skill set, and maintains a specific set of